-- Step 1: Identify Functional Areas (FA) and Priority Development Areas (PDAs); - Step 2: Undertake developmental and socio-economic profiling for the municipality as a whole, as well as each Functional Area; - Step 3: Compile a land budget for residential and commercial growth for the next ten years; - Step 4: Confirm the appropriateness of the SDF vision and long-term spatial structure for the municipality as an input to the prioritisation and budget alignment of the municipality; - Step 5: Prepare programmatic and project-based responses per sector based on the land budget and residential and commercial growth estimates, in order to identify capital investment requirements and backlogs; - Step 6: Develop a long-term financial plan, with a planning horizon of 10-years; - Step 7: Compile an affordability envelope and optimal capital funding mix; - Step 8: Structure capital investment programmes per Functional Area; - Step 9: Compile a CEF for a 10-year horizon based on spatiallyprioritisation, and - Step 10: Conceptualise a 3-year (MTREF) CEIP with project and programmes which will serve as the municipal capital budget.
+- Step 1: Identify Functional Areas (FA) and Priority Development Areas (PDAs); - Step 2: Undertake developmental and socio-economic profiling for the municipality as a whole, as well as each Functional Area; - Step 3: Compile a land budget for residential and commercial growth for the next ten years; - Step 4: Confirm the appropriateness of the SDF vision and long-term spatial structure for the municipality as an input to the prioritisation and budget alignment of the municipality; - Step 5: Prepare programmatic and project-based responses per sector based on the land budget and residential and commercial growth estimates, in order to identify capital investment requirements and backlogs; - Step 6: Develop a long-term financial plan, with a planning horizon of 10-years; - Step 7: Compile an affordability envelope and optimal capital funding mix; - Step 8: Structure capital investment programmes per Functional Area; - Step 9: Compile a CEF for a 10-year horizon based on spatially-prioritisation, and - Step 10: Conceptualise a 3-year (MTREF) CEIP with project and programmes which will serve as the municipal capital budget.

 Steps 1 to 4 were conducted as part of the MSDF process during the period January 2020 to June 2020.
-The compilation of the Mangaung CEF 2021/22 should be conducted in line with steps 5 to 10 as the MSDF inputs (Steps 1 - 4) are now available to inform the CEF.
+The compilation of the Mangaung CEF 2023/24 should be conducted in line with steps 5 to 10 as the MSDF inputs (Steps 1 - 4) are now available to inform the CEF.

-The next CEF process (2022/23) should be conducted in line with steps 5 to 10 as the MSDF inputs (Steps 1 - 4) are now available to inform the CEF.
+The next CEF process (2023/24) should be conducted in line with steps 5 to 10 as the MSDF inputs (Steps 1 - 4) are now available to inform the CEF.

-6.4 EVALUATING THE 2021/22-2023/24 MEDIUM TERM REVENUE AND EXPENDITURE FRAMEWORK
+7.4 EVALUATING THE 2023/24-2025/26 MEDIUM TERM REVENUE AND EXPENDITURE FRAMEWORK

-This section comprises of a preliminary assessment of the Mangaung Metropolitan Municipality's 2021/22-2023/24 MTREF which serves to inform the compilation of the next generation CEF for the Mangaung Metropolitan Municipality's CEF.
+This section comprises of a preliminary assessment of the Mangaung Metropolitan Municipality's 2023/24-2025/26 MTREF which serves to inform the compilation of the next generation CEF for the Mangaung Metropolitan Municipality's CEF.

-Data sourced for this analysis comprise of the 2021/22 - 2023/24 MTREF Report and the final draft Mangaung Spatial Development Framework, June 2020.
+Data sourced for this analysis comprise of the 2023/24-2025/26 MTREF Report and the final draft Mangaung Spatial Development Framework, June 2022.

-6.4.1 Capital Expenditure per Directorate and Department
+7.4.1 Capital Expenditure per Directorate and Department

-The capital budget for the 2021/22 financial year is set at R 1,221,006 million (R1,253,258 decreased by R 32,252 million (2.57%) as compared to the 2020/21 Adjustment Budget.
+The capital budget for the 2023/24 financial year is set at R1 200 994 197 (R20 011 456 decreased by R1 221 005 653 as compared to the 2021/22 Adjustment Budget.

-More than 70% of the total 2021/2022 MTREF combined budget has been allocated to Human Settlements, Engineering Services and Centlec.
-Human Settlements has the largest piece of the pie, and this can be attributed to a number of informal settlements in the metro.
+More than 70% of the total 2023/2024 MTREF combined budget has been allocated to: Planning, Human Settlements and Economic Development; CENTLEC; and Technical Services.
+Planning, Human Settlements and Economic Development has the largest piece of the pie, and this can be attributed to a number of informal settlements in the metro.

 The municipality is directing efforts towards the service delivery shortcomings facing the people of Mangaung such as; water provision needs, power cuts experienced throughout the country as well as the deteriorating state of infrastructure.
-The budget is well informed and the budget distribution in the directorates (Centlec, Human Settlements and Engineering Services) seems to be sufficient.
+The budget is well informed and the budget distribution in the following directorates: Planning, Human Settlements and Economic Development; CENTLEC; and Technical Services, seems to be sufficient.

-As illustrated on Diagram 17 and Table 39, office of the City Manager has also been allocated a substantial 13% of the 2021/2022 MTREF budget, in order to ensure that objectives of the institution are effectively fulfilled.
+As illustrated on Diagram 17 and Table 39, office of the City Manager has also been allocated a substantial 13% of the 2023/2024 MTREF budget, in order to ensure that objectives of the institution are effectively fulfilled.